Ecotricity logotype 0345 555 7100

 Have your say

 Thank you to all those that took the time to join our in person and virtual consultation events in 2021, and 2022.
-You will shortly be able to register your interest in our proposals directly with the Planning Inspectorate, who will then inform you about the progress of our application.
+You can register your interest in our proposals directly with the Planning Inspectorate, who will then inform you about the progress of our application.

 Get in touch